JedrcEra/ERA-INTEGRATIVE-PROGRAMMING/README.md

 - JavaScript

 🔹 Features

 List at least 3 features of your landing page.

-Example:
+- Responsive layout

-Responsive layout
+- Call-to-action button

-Call-to-action button
+- Sci-fi HUD-style design
-Clean UI design
+-
 🔹 AI Assistance Disclosure (Required)
 Answer honestly:
 Did you use AI tools?
 (Yes / No)